National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 (e) Other Natural or Manmade Factors Affecting its Continued Existence

 Current and future abundance of smalltooth sawfish is limited by its life history characteristics.
-While little is known directly about smalltooth sawfish life history, inferences can be drawn from closely related species for which more information is available, such as the largetooth sawfish and other elasmobranchs.
+While little is Start Printed Page 15678known directly about smalltooth sawfish life history, inferences can be drawn from closely related species for which more information is available, such as the largetooth sawfish and other elasmobranchs.
 These species have slow growth, late maturity, a long life span, and low fecundity, and it is highly likely that smalltooth sawfish share these characteristics.
 These combined characteristics result in a very low intrinsic rate of population increase and are associated with the life history strategy known as “k-selection.”
 K-selected animals are usually successful at maintaining relatively small, persistent population sizes in relatively constant environments.
 Conversely, they are not able to respond effectively (rapidly) to additional sources of mortality, such as overexploitation and habitat degradation.
 Smalltooth sawfish have been and are currently subjected to both overexploitation and habitat degradation.

 The intrinsic rate of population growth can be a useful parameter to estimate the capacity of a species to withstand exploitation.
 Animals with low intrinsic rates of increase are particularly vulnerable to excessive mortalities and rapid stock collapse, after which recovery may take decades.
 The estimated intrinsic rate of natural increase for smalltooth sawfish ranges from 0.08 per year to 0.13 per year, and population doubling times range from 5.4 years to 8.5 years (Simpfendorfer, 2000a).
 The American Fisheries Society considers smalltooth sawfish in North America to be at a high risk of extinction (Musick et al., 2000).